prash-kr-meena/simple-pr-simulation-wo-mcp/README.md

 3. Commits the changes with a descriptive commit message
 4. Pushes the branch to the remote repository
 5. Creates a pull request from the new branch to the main branch
+6. Optionally merges the pull request automatically
-6. Returns to the main branch
+7. Returns to the main branch

 ## Requirements